CLASSIFICATION OF MIGRAINE

 Migraine Symptoms and Treatment

 Migraine is a type of headache with more frequent attacks than any other type of headache.
 It is one of the neurological diseases.
 Migraine is characterized by recurrent attacks of headaches that are widely variable in intensity, frequency, and duration.
+This article will discuss the classification of migraine.

 It can be associated with nausea and vomiting and may be preceded by associated neurological and mood disturbances.
 The characteristics of each attack may vary to every patient.
 Some people may begin with an aura an hour or two before the onset of a headache while others might experience no aura.

-The aura includes flashes of light, changes in mood, tingling on face or leg, or difficulty in speaking family history is frequent.
+The aura includes flashes of light, changes in mood, tingling on the face or leg, or difficulty in speaking family history is frequent.
 Migraine can badly affect the quality of your life.
 Although specific treatment of migraine is still under study, certain measures in lifestyle can be a source of reducing the episodes.
 Some prophylactic medications can also be used for the same purpose.

 CLASSIFICATION OF MIGRAINE AND THEIR SYMPTOMS:

-Migraine can be classification as followed
+Classification of Migraine is as followed

 1. Migraine without aura: